rackerlabs/rackspace-how-to/content/general/change-account-information.md

 ### Best practices for legal change forms

-Both the service transfer and primary contact transfer forms have many required fields that must be completed before the Billing team can process the forms.
-After you have completed a form, scan the document and attach it to the support ticket in the [Cloud Control Panel](http://mycloud.rackspace.com) or the [MyRackspace Control Panel](https://my.rackspace.com).
-Allow two business days for the Billing team to review.
+The Service Transfer and Primary Contact Change forms have many required fields that must be complete before the Billing team can process the forms.
+After you have completed the form, scan the document and attach it to the support ticket in the [Cloud Control Panel](http://mycloud.rackspace.com) or the [MyRackspace Control Panel](https://my.rackspace.com).

 To avoid form rejection, use the following tips when completing the
 form: